Hollywood Feminists’ Deafening Silence on Amber Heard

 The amount of cruelty and ignorance displayed by Depp’s fans and supporters throughout the proceedings spoke volumes about the state of #MeToo and our culture’s limited understanding of domestic abuse.
 But the silence that surrounded Heard, specifically from her own industry, teaches an equally valuable lesson about the fickleness of celebrity-led social movements and class solidarity among the rich and famous.

-Aside from Uncut Gems star Julia Fox, comedian Kathy Griffin and veteran actress (and Depp ex) Ellen Barkin, who testified on Heard’s behalf, you’d be hard-pressed to find any high-profile celebrity currently speaking on Heard’s behalf.
+Aside from Uncut Gems star Julia Fox, comedian Kathy Griffin and veteran actress (and Depp ex) Ellen Barkin, who testified on Heard’s behalf, you’d be hard-pressed to find any high-profile celebrity currently speaking out for her.
 Comedian Amy Schumer, an outspoken feminist, alluded to the results of the Depp/Heard hearing and the spectacle surrounding it, posting a Gloria Steinem quote on Instagram.
-Still, for whatever reason, Schumer was not comfortable calling out Johnny Depp or referring to the case explicitly in the manner she called out, say, Will Smith previously for his Oscars’ incident.
-Heard’s Aquaman co-star Jason Momoa liked her statement on Instagram but strangely double-tapped Depp’s as well.
+Still, for whatever reason, Schumer was not comfortable calling out Johnny Depp or referring to the case explicitly in the manner she called out, say, Will Smith previously for his Oscars incident.
+Heard’s Aquaman co-star Jason Momoa liked her statement on Instagram but, strangely, double-tapped Depp’s as well.

 From the start, the celebrity involvement in Time’s Up was met with harsh criticism, given that, for the most part, the movie and television stars representing the non-profit weren’t activists and had no documented organizing experience.
 Celebrity board members included Schumer, Brie Larson, Reese Witherspoon, Jessica Chastain, Kerry Washington, Laura Dern, Alyssa Milano, America Ferrera, and Julianne Moore, among others.
 Over time, their efforts also seemed limited to increasing diversity and representation in Hollywood with little outreach to women across economic lines.

-Since launching in 2018, Time’s Up has also come under fire for the amount of raised funds allocated to employee salaries and revelations that the group’s former CEO and co-founder Tina Tchen advised former New York governor Andrew Cuomo’s administration after he was accused of sexual harassment in 2020.
+Since launching in 2018, Time’s Up has also come under fire for the amount of raised funds allocated to employee salaries and revelations that the group’s former CEO and co-founder, Tina Tchen, advised then-New York Governor Andrew Cuomo’s administration after he was accused of sexual harassment in 2020.
 That was also the same year that one of Time’s Up attorneys, Roberta Kaplan, who was originally representing Heard in Depp’s defamation lawsuit, withdrew from her case due to “travel and logistics” issues caused by COVID.
 Still, the organization has yet to comment on the viral smear campaign that Heard has endured and the implications it could have on victims, like other organizations have since the trial.

 In terms of the famous women (and some men) who aligned themselves with Time’s Up and its mission, it seems like their social-justice batteries have run out as well, even before Heard’s alleged abuse became public fodder.
 The last time we saw actors and directors like Ava DuVernay, Tracee Ellis Ross, Ellen Pompeo, Jennifer Aniston, Rashida Jones and Judd Apatow working publicly with the organization, they were circulating the hashtag #TimesUpGlobes in response to the revelation that the Hollywood Foreign Press Association had no Black members at the time.
 It was ultimately a conservative, insignificant initiative amid nationwide police brutality protests with little to no effect on the majority of the Black population.
 But it was a perfect encapsulation of the organization’s—and Hollywood’s—sorry contributions to pressing social issues.